Kamboja Pala dynasty: Extent

-Known Kamboja kings of Bengal
+Known kings

 We know the names of three Kamboja rulers of the Kamboja Pala family for sure viz.
 Rajyapala, Narayanapala and Nayapala.
 The Charter (Copper Plate Inscription) was issued by Kamboja king Nayapala wherein he and his father are given the imperial titles like Parameshevara, Paramabhattacharya and Maharajadhiraja.
 The Copper Plate Inscription also attests that the founder of the Kamboja Pala dynasty was king Rajyapala.
 He has been referred to as Kambojavamshatilaka Paramasaugata Maharajadhiraja parameshvara paramabhattAraka-Rajyapala.
 This proves that this line of kings belonged to the Kamboja lineage.
 The second king is Narayanapala who was son of Rajayapala.
 Narayanapala was succeeded by his younger brother Nayapala, the author of the Irda Copper plate.
 Dr R. C. Majumdar states that the expression Kunjarghatavarshan of the Dinajpore Pillar Inscription indicates that Kunjarghatavarshan was personal name of Kambojanvaya Gaudapati of the Dinajpore Pillar Inscription.
 If this is so, then this Kambojanvaya Gaudapati is the fourth known Kamboja king of Kamboja dynasty of Bengal.
 Some scholars however believe that the Kambojanvaya Gaudapati of the Dinajpore Pillar Inscriptions is same as Kambojavamshatilaka Rajyapala of the Irda Copper plate.
 This does not seem to be true since Rajyapala of the Irda Copper plate is described as devotee of Buddha (Parama-saugata) whereas Kambojanvaya Gaudapati of Dinajpore Pillar Inscriptions claims in his own inscription to be a Siva devotee.
 It may however be possible that Kambojanvaya Gaudapati is same as Kamboja king Nayapala of the Irda Copper plate since king Nayapala also claims to be a Saivite (Siva devotee) in the Irda Copper plate.
 The last known ruler of the Kamboja Pala dynasty is stated to be king Dharmapala who ruled in Dandabhukti in first quarter of the 11th century.